Garnet-Samuels/KPI-Dashboard-Services/README.md

 # KPI Dashboards
-This repository contains the development and releases of KPI reports/dashboards using the data visualisation software Microsoft Power BI and Microsoft Excel or Google Sheets.
+This repository contains the development and deployment of KPI dashboards using the data visualisation software Microsoft Power BI and Microsoft Excel reports or Google Sheets reports.

 # My Services
 Discolsure: